Optimised integration of thermal aquifer storage in district heating systems

 The research project "Optimised Integration of Thermal Aquifer Storage in District Heating Systems" (OptInAquiFer) focuses on researching the contribution of aquifer storage for large district heating networks in the course of the upcoming decarbonisation and transformation.
 Through the integral consideration of geological, technical, energy economics and licensing aspects, the possibilities and limits of aquifer storage for district heating are examined.

 The project, which is funded by the German Federal Ministry of Education and Research (BMBF), will run until mid-2025 and is carried out by a consortium of Hamburg Institut Research (consortium leader), Oeko-Institut and Friedrich-Alexander University Erlangen-Nuremberg.
 Geothermie Neubrandenburg GmbH is supplementing the project team as a subcontractor.
+In the course of the project, three district heating network operators are also involved as practical partners and a practical advisory board accompanies the work with external expertise.

 The project is divided into three sub-projects: